tdpetrou/pandas_cub/README.md

  There is a different test for each method in the `TestNonAgg` class.

+#### Update after videos

+If you are watching my videos for the course, I updated the pandas_cub_final init file to contain a better solution.
+The `round` method should ignore boolean columns.
+The original solution applied had each non-aggregation method work on boolean, integer, and float columns.

 ### 32. `diff` method

 The `diff` method accepts a single parameter `n` and takes the difference between the current row and the `n` previous row.
 For instance, if a column has the values [5, 10, 2] and `n=1`, the `diff` method would return [NaN, 5, -8].
 The first value is missing because there is no value preceding it.